- Agriculture, Press Release

 Since 1990, Senix has delivered more than 92,000 non-contact ultrasonic sensors.
 Senix ToughSonic sensors, known for their durability and flexibility, are in use today in applications as varied as measuring the height of children; controlling mirror focus in flight simulators; maintaining the fly-height of the America’s Cup hydrofoil boats; ensuring smooth manufacturing of metals and plastics; measuring liquid levels in water, diesel and chemical tanks; monitoring irrigation system water levels; detecting trees in orchards to conserve agricultural spray chemicals; gauging river levels in flood warning systems; and, of course, measuring crop heights.

-Senix ToughSonic distance & level sensors – Tough, Smart.
+Senix ToughSonic distance & level sensors – Tough.
+Smart.
+Connected.